 In the final page of The Paradigm Shift, Volume Two, Michael Close offers:

 I like a book that is both dense and deep.
 I get great joy from returning to a book I haven’t read in years and discovering information I missed the first (or second or third or fourth) time I read it.
 The book, of course, hasn’t changed; I have changed.
 We receive and absorb the information we’re ready to receive, and this depends on our experience and our knowledge.
 An old adage (probably of Theosophical origin) states, ‘When the student is ready, the teacher will appear.’
 A great book is a patient teacher that waits for you until you are ready to accept the information that has been in front of you all along.

 The Paradigm Shift Volumes One and Two, by Michael Close, are – by this measure, among others – indeed great books.

-Here are three performances by Michael Close that reflect three periods of his work, and three sets of writings discussed in the review.
+Here are a couple of performances by Michael Close that reflect three periods of his work, and three sets of writings discussed in the review.

 This is Michael Close’s original presentation – distinctly reflecting his performance style – of Gary Plants’ method for the classic Magnetized Cards, and was included in Closely Guarded Secrets.

 And here is a feature routine from The Paradigm Shift that is an excellent example of clever methodology, accompanied by an authentic personal presentation (a video that was originally posted as part of the “Openly Secular” social campaign.

 Last, but not least...